Germany's new finance minister heralds U-turn in federal budget | Business

 Germany's new finance minister heralds U-turn in federal budget

+During coalition talks last year, the Greens pushed through a demand to super-charge the government's climate funds with unused debt of 60 billion euros ($68.17 billion) to allow more public spending in the shift towards a climate-friendly economy.
+Still, Lindner and the FDP are now working to bring the federal budget back in line with currently suspended debt limits from 2023 onwards.

-German Finance Minister Christian Lindner has called on fellow cabinet members to counter-finance any higher spending with budget cuts elsewhere in their departments, two people familiar with the government's 2022 draft budget told Reuters on Tuesday.
+Germany's new Finance Minister Christian Lindner has called on fellow cabinet members to counter-finance any higher spending with budget cuts elsewhere in their departments, two people familiar with the government's 2022 draft budget said on Tuesday.
 The guidelines mark a shift in Berlin's fiscal policy after two years of record net new borrowing and unprecedented state spending to cushion the impact of the COVID-19 pandemic on citizens and companies in Europe's largest economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)